augsmachado/airflow-data-generator/README.md

     Airflow --> PostgreSQL_AirflowDB;
     Airflow --> PostgreSQL1_User_Data;
     Airflow --> PostgreSQL2;
-    PostgreSQL1_User_Data  --> Metabase;
+    PostgreSQL1_User_Data  --> Metabase
+    Metabase --> PostgreSQL_MetabaseDB;
 ```

 ## DAGs

 This project includes two main DAGs:

--   **users_table.py**: This DAG generates fake user data using the Faker library and inserts it into a PostgreSQL table named users.
-It runs on a schedule of every 2 minutes.
+-   **users_table.py**: This DAG generates fake user data using the Faker library, inserts it into a PostgreSQL table named users and update the user's email.
+It runs on a schedule of every minute.
 -   **dual_postgres_dag.py**: This DAG demonstrates querying two separate Postgres databases (postgres1 and postgres2).
 It currently executes a simple SELECT NOW() query on each database.

 ## 🛠 Tech Stack